Ways to Improve Athletics in the Philippines

-Although our current national athletes are winning in some events overseas, they still can’t equate the likes of Lydia De Vega, Elma Muros, Isidro del Prado, etc. Because there are no athletes breaking through major athletics tournaments for the past 6-7 years, we can expect that people will not look much for them.
-Still, our national athletes are doing their best, still, we need a new talent to emerge and serve as the face of the sport to gain public attention.
+Although our current national athletes are winning in some events overseas, they still can’t equate to Lydia De Vega, Elma Muros, Isidro del Prado, etc. Moreover, because no athletes have been breaking through major athletics tournaments for the past 6-7 years, we expect people to not look much for them.
+Still, our national athletes are doing their best; still, we need a new talent to emerge and serve as the sport’s face to gain public attention.

 Conservatism in the Athletics National Sports Association (NSA)

 Compared with other Athletics Associations of most high-performing countries.
 Most of them had a true and working website where all news, events, and records are disclosed to the public.

 We may think that Athletics in the Philippines may get popular and more transparent.

 Yet due to the inaccessibility of records in real-time and the lack of a centralized resource hub for Athletics records and news.

 Questions about the validity of records hound the NSA for PHI Athletics.

 If only the NSA will maximize social media use and have a true media bureau desk among their ranks, the chances of informing people about athletics will be much better.